-But one must be Blind to leave his Keys To The House, the keys to his heart
+But one must be Blind to leave his Keys To The House, to leave the keys to his heart

-This fire burning inside his chest might was not love, the girl sent him Straight To Hell
+This fire burning inside his chest might not be love, the girl sent him Straight To Hell

 Lost at sea, like Another Lost Rambler, he’ll try to find himself on the Canyon Road…